lekhanasarikonda/C-programming/README.md

 >ALGOL->BPCL->B->C Language in 1972

 STRUCTURE OF C PROGRAMMING:
-> #include<stdio.h>   ------->preprocessor we include particular librart called stdio.h it had a specific function for us it allowed us to print something on screen by using printf function
+> #include<stdio.h>   ------->preprocessor we include particular library called stdio.h it had a specific function for us it allowed us to print something on screen by using printf function

   int main()